plexguide/Sonarr-Hunter/README.md

   - When this limit is reached, the upgrade portion of the cycle stops and the script waits for the next cycle.

 - **STATE_RESET_INTERVAL_HOURS**
+  - Controls how often the script "forgets" which items it has already processed.
+  - The script records the IDs of missing shows and upgrade episodes that have been processed.
-  - Specifies the number of hours after which the persistent state files (tracking processed missing shows and upgrade episodes) are automatically reset.
+  - When the age of these records exceeds the number of hours set by this variable, the records are cleared automatically.
-  - This reset allows the script to recheck items that were previously processed, in case new data or changes occur.
+  - This reset allows the script to re-check items that were previously processed, so if there are changes (such as improved quality or new episodes), they can be processed again.
+  - In simple terms: if you set this to 24, then every 24 hours the script will start fresh and re-check everything, ensuring nothing is permanently skipped.

 ---